Securing assets in times of crisis - how should that work?

-During the Great Depression (the Welteconomic crisis of 1929) there were people who amassed great fortunes.
-There was also in ZeitIn the biggest booms in the economy, such as the real estate wave of the 1980s, millions upon millions of people neglecting to prepare for the future - ignoring all of what I'm going to talk to you about in this book.
+During the Great Depression (the Great Depression of 1929) there were people who amassed great fortunes.
+Likewise, even during the greatest boom times, such as the real estate wave of the 1980s, there were millions upon millions of people who failed to prepare for the future - who ignored all of the things I will talk about with you in this book .
 These people ended up suffering and broke.
 Most of them, by the way, are still in need and broke today.
 The problem is not the economy.
 You are the problem.

 Are you angry about the corruption in the corporate groups?
 About the stock exchanges and the big banks that make it all happen?
 About the state because it is not doing enough about it or because it is doing too much wrong and too little right?
 Are you angry with yourself for not taking your life into your own hands sooner?
 Life is hard.
 The question is, what do you do with this finding?
 Whining and scolding will not make your future any more secure, nor will it bring security if you blame the stock exchange, the big banks, the corporations or the state.
 If you want a stable future, this is how you have to shape it.
 However, the only way to steer your future is by taking control of your source of income.
 You need your own business.